socialize/socialize-sdk-android/sdk/doc/sphinx/source/sdk_user_guide.rst

 Custom Share Dialog
 ~~~~~~~~~~~~~~~~~~~

-If you just want to allow sharing to Facebook or Twitter
+If you just want to allow sharing to Social Networks

 .. image:: images/2_0_share_via_networks.png